New potatoes straight from the garden can be enjoyed by many diabetics.

 What exactly can be called a new potato?
 Marketers cheat and in the UK some spuds that had been in storage for over six month were being marketed, so it's a case of buyer beware.

 A new potato has a thin skin that can be easily scraped off with your nail; it does not keep so it should be eaten within three days before it's turned to starch.
 So you'll only get them in small packets and thus they cost more; unless you grow them yourself.
 Lift only enough for today and perhaps tomorrow.

 New potatoes along with the reds are known as waxy, as they have half the glycemic load.

-Remember, they have just over half of the starch of a potato that has been stored for months.
+Remember, new potatoes have just over half of the starch of those that has been stored for months.
 In many diabetics they are reported to cause no glucose spike at all; test yourself.
-Even better, if you allow them to cool overnight in the fridge and then reheat them, retrodegradation links molecules of the amylose together so that it passes through the small intestine and instead of being absorbed as the starch passes into the colon to the microbiota there; that means less chance of getting an autoimmune disease.
+Even better, if you allow them to cool overnight in the fridge and then reheat them, retrodegradation links molecules of the amylose together so that it passes through the small intestine and instead of being absorbed as the starch passes into the colon to the microbiota there; that means less chance of getting an autoimmune disease like Parkinson's too.

 If you have a problem with moles in your garden, as we do, then don't plant your seed potatoes in rows; we have learned the hard way to plant them randomly; otherwise, having discovered the first, the little devils will devour the lot.

 Actually they do a lot of good in the garden, aerating the soil, but they can do a lot of damage to your new potatoes too; planting the moles' favourites in the mesh bags that many foods like onions come in certainly does help to keep them at bay.